 Domestic Violence Conference

-Sponsored by KCMBF and the Missouri Lawyers Trust Account Foundation (IOLTA), the Domestic Violence & Children Interdisciplinary Conference is typically held annually during October to promote advocacy for the victims of domestic violence.
+Sponsored by KCMBF and the Missouri Lawyers Trust Account Foundation (IOLTA), the Domestic Violence & Children Interdisciplinary Conference is held annually in October to promote advocacy for the victims of domestic violence.
 Under the leadership of KCMBF, various legal, social service, medical and law enforcement agencies across the Kansas City metropolitan area collaborate to plan, promote and attend the conference aimed at providing essential interdisciplinary information, education and support to these crucial partners who support victims and work to eliminate domestic violence.
 Continuing Legal Education credit and Continuing Education Units are traditionally provided.

 The objectives of the KCMBF Domestic Violence & Children Interdisciplinary Conference are as follows: